evkapsal/Hackathon-Azure-BCDR/Hans-On-Lab Material.md

 4. In order to integrate **Azure Monitor** with your **Log Analytics** virtual Machines you have to deploy an new service from template

-- Copy and paste the following JSON syntax into your file:
+- Copy the following JSON syntax into your file:

     ```json